yonderlabs/api/source/includes/_all-single-text.md

 }
 ```

+This service analyzes your text content at once by applying all available API on text documents,

-**Analyze your text with all API on single text**
+**Analyze your document with all single API on text**

-This service analyzes your text content at once by applying all available API on single text, that are:
+This service analyzes your text content by applying at once all single API on text documents, that are:

 + Text Extraction (fromURL only)
 + Language Detection